nltk/nltk_book/book/ch04-extras.rst

 Lists can be used to represent another important data structure.
-A `queue`:dt: is a container that has a first-in-first-out (or FIFO) policy for adding and removing items (see Figure fit-stack-queue_).
+A `queue`:dt: is a container that has a first-in-first-out (or FIFO) policy for adding and removing items (see Figure fig-stack-queue_).
 We could use a queue of length `n`:math: to create all the n-grams of a text.
-As with stacks, we will seldom have to deal with queues explicitly, as the implementation of |NLTK| n-gram taggers (Section sec-n-gram-tagging_) and chart parsers (Appendix app-chart_) use queues behind the scenes.
+As with stacks, we will seldom have to deal with queues explicitly, as the implementation of |NLTK| n-gram taggers (Section sec-n-gram-tagging_) and chart parsers use queues behind the scenes.
 Here's how queues can be implemented using lists.

     >>> queue = ['the', 'cat', 'sat']